isharacomix/isharacomix.github.io/cv.md

 Education
 ---------
 ### Master of Science in Computer Science ###
 *August 2011-May 2013*

+ * Focus in network security with electives in artificial intelligence, compilers, and theory
+ * Conducted Master's research in the NC State Cyber Defense Lab and studied how to identify  service dependencies from network traffic collected from switches
+ * Attended workshops studying the Trusted Platform Module

 ### Bachelors of Science in Computer Science ###
 *August 2008-May 2011*

+ * Completed program in three years, *Magna cum Laude*, Dean's list each semester.
+ * Focus in Computer Science with electives in networking and security.
+ * Senior design project: developed a real-time operating system in C on a PIC Microcontroller to interface with a Java-powered microntroller for a robot.
+Developed a high-level Java API that sends commands over UART to control the robot.

 Employment Experience
 ---------------------
 ### Research/Teaching Assistant at NC State University ###
 *August 2011-December 2014*